High Crimes

-High Crimes is a 2002 American legal thriller film directed by Carl Franklin, based on a screenplay by Yuri Zeltser and Grace Cary Bickley that adapted Joseph Finder's 1998 novel.
-Starring Ashley Judd and Morgan Freeman, the film follows defense attorney Claire Kubik (Judd) as she teams up with a seasoned military attorney (Freeman) to uncover a cover-up while defending her husband, Tom, who is charged with the murder of nine civilians in El Salvador and revealed to have been living under a false identity.
+High Crimes is a 2002 American legal thriller film directed by Carl Franklin, written by Yuri Zeltser and Grace Cary Bickley, and starring Ashley Judd and Morgan Freeman.

+Adapted from Joseph Finder's 1998 novel of the same name, High Crimes follows defense attorney Claire Kubik (Judd) as she teams up with a seasoned military attorney (Freeman) to expose a cover-up while defending her husband who is charged with the murder of nine civilians in El Salvador and revealed to have been living under a false identity.

 Plot

-Attorney Claire Kubik and her woodworker husband Tom had been leading an idyllic life in Marin County, California, with no inkling that their lives were about to be shattered.
-It happened during a Christmas shopping excursion in San Francisco's Union Square, where Tom was suddenly captured by the Federal Bureau of Investigation.
-He was charged with the 1988 murders of nine unarmed civilians in a village in El Salvador.
-Claire was shocked to discover that Tom's real name was Ronald Chapman and that he had been in a covert military operation, serving in the United States Marine Corps, and had been on the run for the past 12 years.
-She found it difficult to accept this revelation, as it tore away the story she had built about them having a simple, happy life.
-However, Claire has found strength to face the facts, and is determined to help Tom prove his innocence, regardless of what she may find out about him.
+Attorney Claire Kubik and her woodworker husband Tom had led an idyllic life in Marin County, California.
+Whilst Christmas shopping in San Francisco's Union Square, Tom is suddenly arrested by the Federal Bureau of Investigation and charged with the 1988 murders of nine unarmed civilians in a village in El Salvador.
+Claire is shocked to discover that Tom's real name is Ronald Chapman and that he had been in a covert military operation in his service of United States Marine Corps, and had been on the run for the past 12 years.
+Stunned, with her world shattering around her, she steels herself, determined to help Tom prove his innocence and prepared to take on what she may find out about him.
 She is determined to uncover the truth and save her husband from a life imprisonment.

-Tom admits that he was at the scene of the mass murders but he vehemently insists that he had absolutely no role in the gruesome killings.
-His protests allude to the fact that he has been implicated in the crime to act as a scapegoat and protect Major James Hernandez, the real perpetrator who is now serving as the adjutant of Brigadier General Bill Marks.
-Tom is determined to forthrightly prove his innocence and is desperately pleading for justice and the truth to come to light, hoping that the local authorities would unearth the real villain and punish them accordingly.
-Such a happening, he believes, would give him the opportunity to make an authoritative and genuine case for his innocence and exonerate him of all doubts and suspicions that may be harboring in the minds of the public.
+Tom admits that he was at the scene of the mass murders but vehemently insists that he had absolutely no role in the gruesome killings.
+His protests allude to the fact that he has been implicated in the crime to act as a scapegoat and protect Major James Hernandez, the real perpetrator, who is now serving as the adjutant of Brigadier General Bill Marks.
+Determined to prove his innocence, Tom pleads for justice and the truth to come to light, hoping that the local authorities will unearth the real villain and punish them accordingly.
+Such a happening, he believes, would give him the opportunity to make an authoritative and genuine case for his innocence and exonerate himself of all doubts and suspicions that may be harbored.
 Only with such a vindication can he reclaim the dignity he deserves and continue to live his life with pride.